tylerharter/cs301-projects/spring19/p10/stage2.md

 <img src="imgs/2-28.jpg" width="300">

-#### Question 29: plot the birth rate and death rate of the top 10 countries
+#### Question 29: what are the top 10 countries that have the largest gap between birth rate and death rate? (answer with a plot)

 Answer with a **horizontal bar plot**.
 Put countries on the x-axis and `birth-rate` and `death-rate` on the y-axis.
 The countries should be sorted along the x-axis in *descending* order of gap.